microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 Advanced Usage
 --------------

-If your graph is homogeneous so all nodes and/or all edges have the same types, weights, feature_types or features_lens, we provide arguments to remov the need to add them at each line.

-The following keyword arguments can be added when creating the decoder,
+If your graph has the same types, weights, feature types or feature lengths, you can avoid writing this same info on every line by using the following init args,

 .. code-block:: text

 	default_node_type: int Type of all nodes, if set do not add node type to any nodes.
 	default_node_weight: int Weight of all nodes, if set do not add node weight to any nodes.
 	default_node_feature_types: ["dtype" or None, ...]
 Dtype of each feature vector.